AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 So, the "byX" mode gives us a single-hover mode, when it even isn't necessary to hover the point, you just need to move the cursor over the chart plot.
 So the y-coordinate doesn't matter at all in this case.
 It might be useful when you've got a lot of points on a chart and you need to emphasize them.

-Now, let's have a look at the <b>select and multi-select</b> features.
+Now, let's have a look at the **select and multi-select** features.

 ### Select